nodejs/node/doc/api/errors.md

 ### `ERR_CRYPTO_CUSTOM_ENGINE_NOT_SUPPORTED`

-A client certificate engine was requested that is not supported by the version of OpenSSL being used.
+An OpenSSL engine was requested (for example, through the `clientCertEngine` or `privateKeyEngine` TLS options) that is not supported by the version of OpenSSL being used, likely due to the compile-time flag `OPENSSL_NO_ENGINE`.

 <a id="ERR_CRYPTO_ECDH_INVALID_FORMAT"></a>